 An International Standard Book Number (ISBN) is the holy grail of book distribution.
 Lulu provides them for free if your book meets certain requirements.
 Using our free ISBNs applies Lulu as the ‘imprint’ for your publishing.
 You can also purchase an ISBN too.
 Doing so allows you to own the entire process.
 Learn more about ISBN purchasing from Bowker, the US ISBN agency.

 The ISBN is a bit like your book’s fingerprint.
 Retailer user it to both identify your book and track its sales.
-An ISBN paired with Lulu’s free Global Reach distribution makes your print and ebook available for purchase in online bookstores.
+An ISBN paired with Lulu’s free Global Distribution makes your print and ebook available for purchase in online bookstores.
 The ISBN will list your book in global bibliographic databases.
 From these, any number of institutions, bookstores, and online retailers can discover it and offer it for sale.
 For authors seeking a broad audience, publishing with an ISBN is indeed a requirement.

 ISBN and pricing